symfony/symfony-docs/reference/configuration/framework.rst

 multiple applications into the same path (on different servers) that share the same cache backend.

-It's also useful when using `blue/green deployment`_ strategies and more generally, when you need to abstract out the actual deployment directory (for example, when warming caches offline).
+It is also useful when using `blue/green deployment`_ strategies and more generally, when you need to abstract out the actual deployment directory (for example, when warming caches offline).